Cinnamon Scones (with Cinnamon Chips)

 While there are a few possible substitutions in this recipe, these truly are the best scones ever, and I do not recommend making changes!

-Let’s discuss how to make these cinnamon scones!
-They come together easily, but I will share a few tips and tricks with you that will ensure your success (plus you can watch the video)!
+Let’s discuss how to make cinnamon scones.
+They come together easily, but I will share a few tips and tricks with you that will ensure your success (don’t forget to watch the video)!

 overhead view of a bowl with the dry ingredients in it to make Cinnamon Scones (with Cinnamon Chips)